How to Get Bitbucket Reports on Developer Activity

 - number of pull request comments

-For teams looking to track different PR metrics, such as the number of declined and merged pull requests, we recommend taking a closer look at Contributions Report and Pie Chart Report.
+For teams looking to track even more PR metrics, like the number of pull request comments or state distribution, we recommend taking a closer look at our Pull Request REST API.

-For more insight on commits analytics, see our article on how to best search for commits in Bitbucket.
+For more insight on commits analytics, see our article on all graphs and reports available in Awesome Graphs Cloud.

 How to get custom Bitbucket reports

 We have now explored various out-of-the-box reports on pull request and commit metrics.
-But if you are looking to set up custom reporting with engineering data outside of Bitbucket, REST API and CSV export can come in handy.
-Our blog offers resources that can help you learn how to easily export data from your Bitbucket.
-Additionally, if you would like to see REST API use case examples with detailed tutorials, check out this article on creating custom reports with Bitbucket data.
+But if you are looking to set up custom reporting with engineering data outside of Bitbucket, our REST API can be very useful.
+Our blog offers resources that can help you learn how to easily retrieve engineering data from your Bitbucket.